 So, why is introducing NEW features a problem at all?
 Let’s imagine that the rate of new feature introduction is more than that of improving the exciting features.
 This is typically the same with most startups.
-In time, the product has several NEW features that sales can talk about but the biggest concern from customers would be that the features don’t work together. or there is no depth in the features.
+In time, the product has several NEW features that sales can talk about but the biggest concern from customers would be that the features don’t work together, or there is no depth in the features.
 By definition, when the rate of new feature introduction is higher, product designers and engineers are less likely to think through all the scenarios and how the other modules or use cases work together.
-The result is twofold with confused sales and frustrated customers.
-Combine this with the how companies practice agile methodologies and frequent releases, this problem soon becomes quite complex.
+The result is two-fold with confused sales and frustrated customers.
+Combine this with the how companies practice agile methodologies and frequent releases, and this problem soon becomes quite complex.

 Let us see some of the reasons why this would happen.
 As silly as they sound, it is true that we give way to our behavioral comfort zone and yield to external pressures.